 For instance, a study by global tech protection and support company Asurion found that the average person struggles to go little more than 10 minutes without checking their phone.
 And of the 2,000 people surveyed, one in 10 check their phones on average once every four minutes.

 2. A Present Parent Is Intentional About Their Time:

 When you are creating your schedule, schedule in family time.
 During this time, you make sure you are fully a present parent.
-Your family having an hour with you being fully present trumps 3 hours of time with you “sidetracked” by life.
+As a matter of fact, your family having an hour with you being fully present trumps 3 hours of time with you “sidetracked” by life.

 You can shift your thinking to building your life around your family rather than fitting your family into your life.
 Too often our family gets bits and pieces of our leftover time, and then in that time, we’re worn out from all the other things.
 A present parent takes control of their schedule.
 Design your life around faith and family.

 Related Article: 10 Easy Ways to Slow Down Time